KevinLiddle/unicornleap/README.md

 Copy .rspec.example to your home directory as .rspec, and set the path to after_specs.rb

-## TODO

-Figure out how to get "should_receive" failures to be reported as failures

 ## Credits

 NSData extensions for Base64 by Matt Gallagher.